 Additional lights should be mounted at a low enough height to ensure that the lights will be visible to vessels with a low height of eye.
 As an example, if a leading line has a front tower height of 8 m and a rear tower height of 25 m, the additional light for the front tower can be mounted directly above the front leading light.
 The additional light should display the same characteristic as the leading light, and should be synchronized with the leading light.

 On towers greater than about 12 m, the additional lights may be designated as passing lights and installed at a lower level than the leading light.
 Installation of a passing light requires two optics, as the structure will partially occlude the output from each lantern.
-The passing lights should be mounted on opposite corners of the structure, and should be synchronized.
+The passing lights should be mounted on opposite corners of the structure, and should be synchronized, also with the leading light.

 Daymarks versus Daytime Lights

-Traditionally leading lights, particularly those powered by batteries, were secured during daylight, with the daytime signal provided by leading marks.
+Traditionally leading lights, particularly those powered by batteries, were switched offduring daylight, with the daytime signal provided by leading marks.
 Recent efficiency improvements in optics combined with solar power have allowed expanded use of daytime leading lights, even when commercial power is not readily available.
 The following are some points to consider when deciding on the daytime signal:

 Marks are simple.
 Having no moving parts they require little maintenance and so are more reliable than lights.
 Smaller marks are also easy to maintain, with no special training required for servicing personnel.

 Daytime leading lights provide a superior signal.
 In marginal conditions they can be seen further than day marks.
 Furthermore, substituting lights for large marks may result in less costly tower structures and foundations.
 Daytime lights, however, require more complex lighting and power systems, which will increase hardware costs and the technical demands on the servicing personnel.
-The higher initial equipment costs will likely be more than offset by reduced structural costs.
+However, the higher initial equipment costs will likely be more than offset by reduced structural costs.

 Colour and Flashes